 A cool compress or tea bag over your eye may help relieve swelling in your eyelid, while a saline rinse can help clear away crust and discharge.
-If the swelling doesn’t improve within a few days, a doctor can make a diagnosis and recommend treatment.
+If the swelling doesn’t improve within a few days, a doctor can recommend treatment based on the cause.

-A swollen or puffy eyelid is common.
-In many cases, the swelling goes away within 1 day.
+A swollen or puffy eyelid often goes away within 1 day.

-You can reduce the swelling with compresses, but how you treat a swollen eyelid also depends on its cause.
-Causes can range from fluid retention to a severe infection.
+You can reduce the swelling with compresses, but how you treat a swollen eyelid can also depend on its cause.
+Causes can range from fluid retention to infection.

-If your eyelids are painful or tender to the touch, the cause is likely an infection or chalazion (stye).
-It’s important to determine the cause of your swollen eyelid, as treatment options depend on what caused it.
+If your eyelids are painful or tender to the touch, the cause is likely an infection.
+Determining the cause of your swollen eyelid is important, as treatment options depend on what caused it.

 Pink eye is the result of a bacterial, viral, or allergic infection that causes inflammation on the surface of your eye.
 It can start from one eye and spread to both.
-Pus or a sticky coating will often appear visible on the eyelashes and in the corners of the eyes.
+Pus or a sticky coating will often appear on the eyelashes and corners of the eyes.

 Treatment